Independent Contractor vs. Employee | HTW Law - Employer Lawyer

 Am I am Employee or an Independent Contractor?

 Misclassification occurs when a worker is assigned to a different category than the one he or she should be in.
-In many employment law cases, the independent contractors in question are deemed to have been misclassified, and as such are eligible to all employment law entitlements that are reserved for employees.
+In many employment law cases, the independent contractors in question are deemed to have been misclassified, and as such are not eligible to all employment law entitlements that are reserved for employees.

 What Did I Get Myself Info?
 What is Misclassification?